 Matplotlib is the most popular Python package for data visualization.
 It provides a quick way to visualize data from Python and create publication-quality figures in various different formats.
 Matplotlib is a multi-platform data visualization library built on NumPy arrays.
 This allows it to work with the broader SciPy stack.

 In this article, we are going to explore matplotlib in interactive mode covering 7 basic cases.
 You are encouraged to follow along with the tutorial and play around with Matplotlib, trying various things and making sure you're getting the hang of it.
 Let's get started!

 Just as we use the np shorthand for NumPy and the pd...

-Logistic Regression is a variant of linear regression where dependent or output variable is categorical, i.e. it takes out of a few possible discrete values.
+Logistic Regression is a variant of linear regression where the target variable is categorical, i.e. it takes one out of a few possible discrete values.
+Each of these values is called a label.
 Don't be confused by the name logistic regression, it's a classification algorithm.

-In particular, we can use it for binary classification (two categories).
+In particular, we can use logistic regression for binary classification (two labels).
 For example, we might want to predict whether or not a person has diabetes, or whether or not an email is spam.

 The logistic (or sigmoid) function